Cais/bns-inline-asides/readme.txt

 * confirmed compatible with WordPress version 3.3
 * added PHPDoc style documentation
 * added `BNS Inline Asides TextDomain` i18n support
+* added `bnsia` class (to be used as default)
 * removed `is_admin` check from enqueue action function (not needed)
+* removed 'span' support; going forward with block display elements only

 = 0.5 =
 * released June 2011